MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

 ## Create a resource group

 A resource group holds both the Azure Function resource and the Azure Storage resource.
-By adding both resources to a single group, when you want to clean up, you just need to remove the resource group.
+Because both resources are in a single resource group, when you want to remove these resource, you remove the resource group.
+That action removes all resources in the resource group.

 1. In Visual Studio Code, select the Azure explorer, then select the **+** (Plus/Addition) icon under **Resource Groups**.